Edwin McMillan: Discovery of neptunium

 This proved that the unknown radioactive source originated from the decay of uranium and, coupled with the previous observation that the source was different chemically from all known elements, proved beyond all doubt that a new element had been discovered.
 McMillan and Abelson published their results in an article entitled Radioactive Element 93 in the Physical Review on May 27, 1940.
-They did not propose a name for the element in the article, but they soon decided on "neptunium", since uranium had been named after the planet Uranus, and Neptune is the next planet beyond in our solar system.
+They did not propose a name for the element in the article, but they soon decided on "neptunium", since uranium had been named after the planet Uranus, and Neptune is the next planet beyond in the Solar System.
 McMillan suddenly departed for war-related work at this point, leaving Glenn Seaborg to pursue this line of research and discover the second transuranium element, plutonium.
 In 1951, McMillan shared the Nobel Prize in Chemistry with Seaborg "for their discoveries in the chemistry of the transuranium elements".

 World War II

 McMillan's abrupt departure was caused by the outbreak of World War II in Europe.
 In November 1940, he began working at the MIT Radiation Laboratory in Cambridge, Massachusetts, where he participated in the development and testing of airborne microwave radar during World War II.
 He conducted tests in April 1941 with the radar operating from an old Douglas B-18 Bolo medium bomber.
 Flying over the Naval Submarine Base New London with Luis Walter Alvarez and Air Chief Marshal Hugh Dowding, they showed that the radar was able to detect the conning tower of a partly submerged submarine.
 McMillan married Elsie Walford Blumer in New Haven, Connecticut, on June 7, 1941.
 Her father was George Blumer, Dean Emeritus of the Yale Medical School.
 Her sister Mary was Lawrence's wife.
 The McMillans had three children: Ann Bradford, David Mattison and Stephen Walker.